jamieforth/tabcode-haskell/README.md

 `tabcode-haskell/dist`: `tc2mei` and `tccheck`.
-Both read Tabcode data from standard in. `tc2mei` then writes an MEI XML version of its input to standard out. `tccheck` will either report errors in parsing the input or print a representation of the data structure into which the the input was pasred.
+Both read Tabcode data from standard in. `tc2mei` then writes an MEI XML version of its input to standard out. `tccheck` will either report errors in parsing the input and return exit code `1` or, if the input was valid, just return exit code `0`.

 It may be useful to copy the `tc2mei` and/or `tccheck` executables into a directory on your `PATH`, e.g.: